It Would Not Have Been Enough!

 "Did you get the macaroons?"

 "Yes, I did."
 My voice is stern and prim, like a school-teacher with a child who simply won't learn the lesson.
 "Did I already ask you that?
 I'm sorry."
 Mom says.
-"It's okay."
-Sadness fills me, not anger.
-"What's it like to not remember?"

 "I start a thought," Mom says, "and the end disappears.
 If I try too hard to catch it, that makes it worse.
 So I let go, and eventually I get the answer.
 Of course, by that time, something else is going on."
 Mom smiles and shakes her head.